Spaecial/Procura_X/README.md

 # Procura_X
-It is a cost effective Sourcing Material Model
+It is a cost effective Sourcing Material Model using Cost Prediction